Explore States Budget Transparency Survey

 The States Budget Transparency Index is the nation’s only independent and comparative measure of budget transparency at the state level.
 The Budget Transparency Index scores each state from 0 to 100, based on the average responses to the 59 indicators the States Budget Transparency Survey uses to measure budget transparency.
 These indicators are used to assess the number of publicly available key budget documents and their contents; the extent to which the state involve citizens throughout the budget process; and how robust state procurement processes are and how much information is provided throughout the process.
 See how the 36 states surveyed compare on the Budget Transparency Index 2018

-States Budget Transparency Survey 2018 Key Findings
+• States Budget Transparency Survey 2018 Rankings

 Executive Summary